avides/spring-rabbit/README.md

 rabbitmq:VERSION
 ```

-The ´RABBITMQ_NODENAME´ environment variable is necessary!
+The `RABBITMQ_NODENAME` environment variable is necessary!

-The rabbit user needs at least ´MONITORING´ as tag!
+The rabbit user needs at least `MONITORING` as tag!

 ## Known issues

-The rabbit template needs to be autowired with ´@Lazy´!
+The rabbit template needs to be autowired with `@Lazy`!

 If one property needs to be overridden in other profiles the complete prefix/collection needs to be copied!